lguerrerog/Frontiers-in-Applied-Drug-Design---Application-of-ORCA-for-Interaction-Energy-Calculation/README.md

 ### Input File
 #### Format

-The inpput file in ORCA consists on a free format file with a header in the first line, always starting with "!", followed by the main options indicating the methods that will be used for the calculation.
+The input file in ORCA consists of a free format file with a header in the first line, always starting with "!", followed by the main options indicating the methods that will be used for the calculation.
 Each method is defined by a keyword.
-A list of these keywords is presented in the [manual of version 4.2.1](https://www.afs.enea.it/software/orca/orca_manual_4_2_1.pdf) in the section 6.2.1, but they should be double checked in case of modification in newer versions of the software.
+A list of these keywords is presented in the [manual of version 4.2.1](https://www.afs.enea.it/software/orca/orca_manual_4_2_1.pdf) in section 6.2.1, but they should be double checked in case of modification in newer versions of the software.

 As an example, the header of the input file used for the geometrical optimization in this project, which indicates the use of Hartree–Fock method with a correction for dispersion and a tight SCF convergence, is
 ```bash
 !HF-3c OPT TightSCF
 ```
-It is important to note that ORCA is not case sensitive, so an input with options like `!hf-3c opt tightscf` will be read the same as the one above.
+It is important to note that ORCA is not case-sensitive, so an input with options like `!hf-3c opt tightscf` will be read the same as the one above.

 There could be a block for more specific options if it is needed which always start with "%" and ends with "END".

-Following with the geometrical optimization example, the option to specify that the optimization should be done on the hydrogens is
+Following the geometrical optimization example, the option to specify that the optimization should be done on the hydrogens is
 ```bash
 % geom
     optimizehydrogens true
 END
 ```

-At last is the section containing the coordinates of the structure.
-Here, the section starts and end with "\*".
+Finally, the section contains the coordinates of the structure.
+Here, the section starts and ends with "\*".

 In the first line the form of the coordinates is defined: if they are Cartesian the expression "xyz" will be used, while if they are Internal coordinates we should use "int".
 After the coordinates form comes the system's charge and multiplicity as two integers numbers separated by a space.

-In this project, all the structures are given with coordinates in format .xyz, the charge was assumed to be 0 and the multiplicity 1, for which the first line of the section is as follows, and the lines after it contain the coordenates.
+In this project, all the structures are given with coordinates in format .xyz, the charge was assumed to be 0 and the multiplicity 1, for which the first line of the section is as follows, and the lines after it contain the coordinates.
 ```bash
 * xyz 0 1
 ...